apioo/fusio/README.md

   know what is happening with your API.
 * __Rate limiting__
   It is possible to limit the requests to a specific threshold.
+* __Specifications__
+  Fusio generates different specification formats for the defined API endpoints i.e. OAI (Swagger), RAML
+* __User management__
+  Fusio provides an API where new users can login or register a new account through GitHub, Google, Facebook or through normal email registration

 # Development